-New orders increased \$147 million, or 5%, from the prior year period to \$3,090 million, primarily due to an increase in orders for tactical communications as well as embedded computing products in the Defense Electronics segment.
-In the Naval & Power segment, an increase in orders for commercial nuclear aftermarket products was partially offset by the timing of naval defense orders.
-New orders in the Aerospace & Industrial segment benefited from an increase in orders for actuation and sensors products within our A&D markets as well as surface treatment services within our commercial markets, partially offset by the timing of new orders for industrial vehicles.
+New orders increased \$606 million, or 20%, from the prior year period to \$3,696 million, primarily due to an increase in naval defense orders supporting aircraft carrier and submarine programs in the Naval & Power segment.
+New orders also benefited from an increase in orders for avionics and embedded computing equipment in the Defense Electronics segment as well as increase in orders for surface treatment services within our A&D markets in the Aerospace & Industrial segment.
+Changes in new orders by segment are discussed in further detail in the "Results by Business Segment" section below.